rohanJa/GF/README.md

 ## Description
     This project helps to find the user using thier Github Username and more about their github profile.

-## Various Component in this project
+## Various Component in this project are :-

 - #### [layout](./src/components/layout)
 - #### [pages](./src/components/pages)
 - #### [repos](./src/components/repos)
 - #### [users](./src/components/users)

-## Few of them described below
+## Few of the Component are described below :-

 - #### [User](./src/components/users/User.js)
     It will display the information of corresponding user when it's profile is checked.